Matiaz78/ta-lib/README.md

 Numpy to efficiently and cleanly bind to TA-Lib -- producing results 2-4 times faster than the SWIG interface.

+Origin Repo is from [mrjbq7/ta-lib](https://github.com/mrjbq7/ta-lib).
+In this fork repo just provide with prebuild binary wheel to avoid lot of install issues.

 ## Installation

 You can install from PyPI: